 Absolutely, yes.
-You can view our Confidentiality Agreement that your therapist will explain in detail before asking you to sign.
+You can view our Information on disclosure and your privacy that your therapist will explain in detail before asking you to sign.

 Counsellors and psychotherapists are not able to prescribe medication.
 Psychotherapy is not necessarily an alternative to medication, rather a complimentary medicine to sustainable healing or recovery.
 With an analogy: medications are treating symptoms of a dis-ease, psychotherapy and counselling are dealing with the root cause of your un-ease.

 In basic terms, a psychiatrist is a registered doctor who can diagnose mental illness and prescribe medication.